 - How it will develop materials that explain the organization’s policies and procedures

 - What training and information it will provide to staff

 Your organization needs to keep records of consents and the purposes for which it collects, uses and discloses data.
-If you decide to use data for a new purpose, you need to obtain a separate consent, document it and add to those records.
+If you decide to use data for a new purpose, you need to obtain separate consent, document it and add it to those records.

 According to the law, you can collect de-identified data without visitors’ consent.